 The fees for non-executive Directors comprised a basic retainer fee, additional fees for appointment to Board Committees and attendance fees for attending Board and Board Committee meetings and the Board Strategy Workshop.
-The framework for determining non-executive Directors' fees for the financial year ended 31 March 2024 is the same as the previous financial year and is set out below:
+The framework for determining non-executive Directors' fees for the financial year ended 31 March 2025 is the same as the previous financial year and is set out below:

 S\$ (per annum)

 Basic Retainer Fee

 Chairman 165,000

 Director 65,000

 Fee for appointment to Audit Committee and Finance and Investment Committee

 Committee Chairman 40,000

 Committee Member 25,000

 Fee for appointment to Board Risk and Technology Committee

 Committee Chairman 30,000

 Committee Member 20,000

-Fee for appointment to Nominations and Corporate Governance Committee, Compensation

-Committee and Board Sustainability Committee
+Fee for appointment to Nominations and Corporate Governance Committee, Compensation Committee and Board Sustainability Committee

 Committee Chairman 20,000

-Committee Member 15.000

-Committee Pierriser 15,000
+Committee Member 15,000

 Attendance fee for Board/Board Committee meeting (per meeting) 1,200

 Attendance fee for Board Strategy Workshop 3,000

-The aggregate fees payable to non-executive Directors for the financial year ended 31 March 2024 is S\$ 1,207,970.
+The aggregate fees payable to the non-executive Directors for the financial year ended 31 March 2025 is S\$1,338,470.
+100% of the fees will be paid to the non-executive Directors in cash.
 Details are set out in the table below:

-Directors' Fees

-Name of Directors (S\$'000) (1)
+Name of Directors Directors' Fees (S\$'000) (1)

-Simon Israel 289.2
+Simon Israel (2) 288.6

-Chu Swee Yeok 145.8
+Chu Swee Yeok 151.2

-Fang Ai Lian 180.3(2)
+Fang Ai Lian 176.0

-Elizabeth Kong Sau Wai 165.5 (3)
+Elizabeth Kong Sau Wai 145.2

-Lim Cheng Cheng 111.0(4)

-Bob Tan Beng Hai 160.6
+Bob Tan Beng Hai 167.2

-Gan Chee Yen 46.0(5)
+Gan Chee Yen (3) 162.2

-Yasmin Binti Aladad Khan 33.1 (6)
+Yasmin Binti Aladad Khan 150.0

-Chen Jun 31.8 (7)

-Steven Robert Leonard 44.7 (7)
+Ng Chin Hwee (4) 10.1

+Chng Lay Chew (5) 11.3

+Lim Cheng Cheng (6) 76.7

-Total 1,208.0
+Total 1,338.5